Lake County License Hearing Guide

 If your license is suspended, you may be eligible for a hardship or restricted license.
 This allows you to drive under specific circumstances, such as for work, school, or medical appointments.

-- What You Can Drive For: Hardship licenses typically restrict driving to specific purposes, such as traveling to and from work, school, medical appointments, or court-ordered obligations.
+• What You Can Drive For: Hardship licenses typically restrict driving to specific purposes, such as traveling to and from work, school, medical appointments, or court-ordered treatment programs.

-- IID Requirement: Tennessee may require the installation of an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license, particularly for repeat offenders or those with high BAC levels.
+• IID Requirement: Depending on the circumstances of your DUI and Tennessee law, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a hardship license.

 Getting Your License Back